 - A new policy makes it easier for companies to protect the environment and will reward those who perform environmental audits, voluntarily report violations and prevent pollution.

-- To ensure a balanced ecosystem and maintain a healthy deer population for sportsmen and sportswomen who contribute to the state's economy, regulations have been issued to prohibit the importation of deer into the state that are susceptible to the always fatal chronic wasting disease (CWD).
+- To ensure a balanced ecosystem and maintain a healthy deer population for sportsmen and sportswomen who contribute to the state's economy, regulations issued to prohibit the importation of deer into the state that are susceptible to the always fatal chronic wasting disease (CWD).

 - To protect public health from potentially harmful levels of coliform bacteria found during routine water quality monitoring, DEC changes designated shellfishing areas for more than 3,500 acres of Long Island water.